captain-bender/mqtt-basics-windows-tutorial/README.md

 ```text
 mosquitto/mosquitto.conf
 ```
 The provided one is a template.
-You can rename it and create a new one with just 2 lines of code as it is the follwoing:
+You can rename it and create a new one with just 2 lines of code as it is the following (example [mosquitto.conf](./mosquitto.conf)):
 It contains:

 ```conf